 Furthermore, the components of the device are designed to prevent transmission of key material outside the device.
 Each internal system component requiring access to a plaintext key (for example the Wi-Fi driver) must have the necessary precursor(s), whether that be a password from the user or file access to key in Flash (for example the encrypted AES key used for encryption of the Flash data partition).
 With those appropriate precursors, the internal system-level component may call directly to the system-level library to obtain the plaintext key value.
 The system library in turn requests decryption from a component executing inside the trusted execution environment and then directly returns the plaintext key value (assuming that it can successfully decrypt the requested key, as confirmed by the CCM/GCM verification) to the calling system component.
 That system component will then utilize that key (in the example, the kernel which holds the key in order to encrypt and decrypt reads and writes to the encrypted user data partition files in Flash).
-In this way, only the internal system components responsible for a given activity have access to the plaintext key value directly from the system library.
+In this way, only the internal system components responsible for a given activity have access to the plaintext key needed for the activity, and that component receives the plaintext key value directly from the system library.